 - CPT 95783 – Polysomnography for patients younger than 6 years, with CPAP or BiPAP titration.

-Home Sleep Apnea Testing (HSAT) Codes
+Coding for Home Sleep Apnea Tests (HSAT)

 While not polysomnography in the traditional sense, these codes are closely related and frequently used alongside PSG billing: